ARCHITECTURAL Designer COLLINSWOERMAN - SEATTLE

 CB I&II - Permitting to sustantial completion

-Chapter Building I was one of the first projects I started at CollinsWoerman.
 I helped guide the building through an integrated project delivery method, starting in schematic design and following the project through to final punch and significant completion.
-I managed consultants, and coordinated timely solutions to unforeseen conditions and other issues that arose through permitting and construction.
-A complex urban site with a robust entitlements process, the project required innovation solutions to the unique conditions of the site.
-The project contributes an open space as part of the incentive zoning open space program to achieve variances which allowed for the building’s unique form and floorplate.
+I managed consultants and coordinated timely solutions to unforeseen conditions and other issues that arose during permitting and construction.

 Communication was paramount during Construction Administration.
 My team maintained open lines of communication with the client, keeping them informed of progress, milestones, and any changes or decisions that needed to be made.
 Additionally, I helped facilitate effective communication between the design team, contractors, and subcontractors to resolve any design clarifications or field modifications promptly.